 - Bring a pot of water to a boil and cook pasta.

 - While the pasta is cooking, heat the olive oil in a large skillet over medium-high heat.
 Add shallots and cook for 1 minute, until fragrant.
 Add garlic and red pepper and cook for 30 seconds.
-Add tomatoes and season generously with salt and pepper, let cook until the tomatoes start to burst.
+Add tomatoes and season generously with salt and pepper; let cook until the tomatoes start to burst.
 Add the white wine and cook until reduced.
-Add lobster meat and butter, stir to coat, and cook for 1 minute, then turn off heat.
+Turn off the heat, add the lobster meat and butter, and stir gently until the butter melts and the lobster is just warmed through.

-- When pasta is al dente, drain it and add to skillet, and season with salt and pepper.
+- When pasta is al dente, drain it, and add to skillet, and season with salt and pepper.
 Toss well and transfer to a large serving platter.
-Add basil, lemon zest and lemon juice and toss once more and serve immediately.
+Add basil, lemon zest, and lemon juice; toss once more and serve immediately.

 I'm looking forward to making this over the weekend.
 Any thoughts on adding a little heavy cream?